 There is no need to suffer from a damaged tooth.
-If your tooth is broken, chipped, or fractured, see Melissa E. Rinck, D.D.S. as soon as possible.
+If your tooth is broken, chipped, or fractured, see Melissa E. Rinck, D.D.S & Judy Chau, D.D.S. as soon as possible.
 Otherwise, your tooth could be damaged further or become infected, possibly causing you to end up losing the tooth.
-Dr. Rinck, D.D.S. can repair your tooth using a variety of methods that will cater to your needs.
+Our talented dentists can repair your tooth using a variety of methods that will cater to your needs.

 Services we offer: